 20 Different Ways to Source Ideas | Social Media Content

 Writers’ or creative block is a REAL thing!
-I remember when Dani (my wife) and I first started working online we found ourselves in some ways going with the grain.
+I remember when Dani (my wife) and I started working online, we found ourselves going with the grain in some ways.
 Know what I mean?
-Following the same old patterns of others who quite honestly, weren’t attaining the success we were looking for.
+Following the same old patterns of others who, quite honestly, weren’t attaining the success we were looking for.
 And so, we quickly learned how to source ideas for content for social media (without following the crowd).

-In this post I’m going to share with you 20 different ways and places, that you can source content ideas anytime you need a little help.
+In this post, I will share with you 20 different ways and places where you can source content ideas anytime you need a little help.

-And there will be others that will have you wondering ‘why didn’t I think of that?!’ .. those are special moments too.
-In a previous blog, I gave you a couple dozen storytelling prompts to use so be sure to check those out as well if you need a little nudge to get moving.
+And there will be others that will have you wondering, ‘why didn’t I think of that?!’.. those are special moments too.
+In a previous blog, I gave you a couple of dozen storytelling prompts to use, so be sure to check those out if you need a little nudge to get moving.

 Source Ideas for your Social Media Content

-One key thing that I’ve learned from Neil Patel (one of the guys I follow for content and visibility online) is to get into a ‘problem solver mode before you start brainstorming your content.’
+One key thing I’ve learned from Neil Patel (one of the guys I follow for content and visibility online) is to get into a problem solver mode before you start brainstorming your content.’
 Yes, your content should be engaging, entertaining, educational, etc. however, the goal when it comes to business is solving your potential customer or clients’ problems.

-So, when you’re using the following source ideas for your content, keep those ‘problems‘ in mind.
+So, keep those’ problems’ in mind when using the following source ideas for your content.

 Forums like Quora and Yahoo!

 One of the first places I go to find inspiration for titles is on Quora.
 It’s an enormous forum where people ask questions about anything and everything that you could imagine.
-Simply type in the topic your audience is interested in or the name of your industry, and you will start finding questions (relevant to your ideal customer) that you can then, turn into content.
+Type in the topic your audience is interested in or the name of your industry, and you will start finding questions (relevant to your ideal customer) that you can then turn into content.